-The total pension liability for each of the defined benefit plans, measured as of June 30, 2023, was determined by an actuarial valuation dated July 1, 2023, using the individual entry age normal actuarial cost method and the following significant actuarial assumptions:
+The total pension liability for each of the defined benefit plans, measured as of June 30, 2024, was determined by an actuarial valuation dated July 1, 2024, using the individual entry age normal actuarial cost method and the following significant actuarial assumptions:

 FRS HIS

 Inflation 2.40% 2.40%

-Salary increases 3.25% 3.25%
+Salary increases 3.50% 3.50%

 Investment rate of return 6.70% N/A

-Discount rate 6.70% 3.65%
+Discount rate 6.70% 3.93%

-Mortality assumptions for both plans were based on the Generational PUB-2010 with Projection Scale MP-2018.
+Mortality assumptions for both plans were based on the Generational PUB-2010 with Projection Scale MP-2021.

-For both plans, the actuarial assumptions used in the valuation dated July 1, 2023, were based on the results of an actuarial experience study for the period July 1, 2013, through June 30, 2018.
-The following changes in key actuarial assumptions occurred in 2023:
+For both plans, the actuarial assumptions used in the valuation dated July 1, 2024, were based on the results of an actuarial experience study for the period July 1, 2018, through June 30, 2023.
+The following changes in key actuarial assumptions occurred in 2024:

-HIS: The municipal bond index rate and the discount rate used to determine the total pension liability increased from 3.54% to 3.65%.
+- FRS & HIS: The salary increases including inflation increased from 3.25% to 3.50%. - HIS: The municipal bond index rate and the discount rate used to determine the total pension liability increased from 3.65% to 3.93%.

 The long-term expected investment rate of return was not based on historical returns, but instead was based on a forward-looking capital market economic model.
 Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
-For the FRS Pension Plan, the table below summarizes the target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class: